sitamailing/React-App-Skeleton/README.md

-# Application Skeleton for React
+# Sample Application In React